 This is a small recipe, but if you want to make a big batch, just double or triple the recipe.
 This way, you can feed a big crowd or enjoy leftovers for a day or two.

-Alternative to this traditional sweet potato casserole:
+Alternative to this traditional side dish

 Savory Sweet Potato Casserole - This dish is savory, contains no sugar, and is made from fresh potatoes.
 It can also be made with leftover mashed potatoes after holidays when we look to use up the leftovers.
 There is also ham involved and a little bit of cheese.
 Yum!